Foreign relations of Taiwan: International isolation

 Due to "the absence of a cross-strait understanding" (1992 consensus), the ROC has encountered international isolation due to political and economic pressure from the PRC since the 1970s, and it has continued under the pro-Taiwan independence administration of the Democratic Progressive Party.
-Taiwan is not allowed to attend World Health Assembly, Interpol, International Civil Aviation Organization, or the United Nations' Kimberley Process Certification Scheme.
-Other forms of international isolation include measures against the activities of Chinese Taipei Olympic Committee, Golden Horse Film Festival and Awards (boycotted), and a ban on Taiwan journalists to acquire passes to United Nations and as well as UNFCCC meetings.
+Taiwan is not allowed to attend the World Health Assembly, Interpol, International Civil Aviation Organization, or the United Nations' Kimberley Process Certification Scheme.
+Other forms of international isolation include measures against the activities of the Chinese Taipei Olympic Committee, Golden Horse Film Festival and Awards (boycotted), and a ban on Taiwan journalists to acquire passes to United Nations and as well as UNFCCC meetings.

-Analysts argue that PRC's coercive strategy might have proven counterproductive as it has further united US allies (including Australia and the UK) in their response which in turn makes it more challenging for Beijing to achieve its intended geostrategic objectives.
+Analysts argue that PRC's coercive strategy might have proven counterproductive as it has further united US allies (including Australia and the UK) in their response, which in turn makes it more challenging for Beijing to achieve its intended geo-strategic objectives.

-The ROC's (multi-sector) civil society currently participates in 11 projects of United Nations Sustainable Development Goals.
+The ROC's (multi-sector) civil society currently participates in 11 projects of the United Nations Sustainable Development Goals.
 ROC ranks 31st of 176 countries and territories in the 2016 Transparency International's Corruption Perception Index.